cjlin1/simpleNN/MATLAB/README.md

 1. _MATLAB R2016b_ or _Octave 4.0.3_.
 Other higher version may work as well.

-2. The GPU version is currently only supported by _MATLAB_.
-Users need to compile simpleNN/MATLAB/cnn/accum.cu first.
+2. It can be directly run on CPU.
+To use GPU currently only _MATLAB_ is supported and users need to compile simpleNN/MATLAB/cnn/accum.cu first.
 We take _MATLAB_2017a version as an example.
 ```
 cd simpleNN/MATLAB;